 |•||And so much more!|

-Prepared by the editors of Harvard Health Publications in consultation with Randie M. Black-Schaffer, M.D., M.A., Medical Director, Stroke Program Spaulding Rehabilitation Hospital, Associate Chief for Clinical Affairs Department of Physical Medicine and Rehabilitation, Harvard Medical School with Natalia Rost, M.D., Stroke Neurologist, Massachusetts General Hospital, Instructor in Neurology, Harvard Medical School.
+Prepared by the editors of Harvard Health Publishing in consultation with Randie M. Black-Schaffer, M.D., M.A., Medical Director, Stroke Program Spaulding Rehabilitation Hospital, Associate Chief for Clinical Affairs Department of Physical Medicine and Rehabilitation, Harvard Medical School with Natalia Rost, M.D., Stroke Neurologist, Massachusetts General Hospital, Instructor in Neurology, Harvard Medical School.
 53 pages.
 (2015)

 - What is a stroke?